-Series Editors: Nando Sigona, Institute for Research into Superdiversity, University of Birmingham, UK and Alan Gamlen, Monash University, Australia
+Series Editor: Nando Sigona, Institute for Research into Superdiversity, University of Birmingham, UK

 This monograph series showcases original research that looks at the nexus between migration, citizenship and social change.
 This series aims to open up interdisciplinary terrain and to develop new scholarship in migration and refugee studies that is theoretically insightful and innovative, empirically rich and policy engaged.